scidock/about/overview.md

 ### Offline mode caveats

-- Offline mode is currently only available for Chrome 46+ and Opera 33+.
+- Offline mode is currently only available for Chrome 46+, Opera 33+, and Firefox 59+.
 - The compiler will fail if you try to use a new package while offline.
   That means you can only use packages offline that you've previously used while online.